jherax/js-utils/README.md

 ```

 ### fnAddScript *(path, before)*
 Dynamically add an external script.
 This method is useful to inject dependencies from an external file, in case your code might fail if it depends on a specific component.
-Thus for example, if you have a function that uses the  kendo.ui.window component to build a window, you can check for dependencies before trying to access that&nbsp;component.<br>
+Thus for example, if you have a function that uses the&nbsp;*kendo.ui.window* component to build a window, you can check for dependencies before trying to access that&nbsp;component.<br>
 **Returns** `undefined;` but if you set the property `{ execute: true }` then a [`jqXHR`](http://api.jquery.com/Types/#jqXHR) object is returned.
 * **path:** `String` source of the script to be added.
 It can also be an `Object` with a set of attributes for *[script&nbsp;tag](http://www.quackit.com/html_5/tags/html_script_tag.cfm):* `{ src: String, async: Boolean, defer: Boolean, charset: String }`<br>
 Other property you can set is `{ execute: Bolean }` wich loads a JavaScript file from the server using&nbsp;a&nbsp;GET&nbsp;HTTP request, and then execute it in the global context through [jQuery.getScript()](https://api.jquery.com/jQuery.getScript/).<br>